CurrencyCloud/currencycloud-java/README.md

 # Currency Cloud API v2 Java client

 This is the official Java SDK for the Currency Cloud API.
 Additional documentation for each API endpoint can be found at [connect.currencycloud.com][connect].
+If you have any queries or you require support, please contact our implementation team at implementation@currencycloud.com.

 ## Installation